 If you’re having a heart attack, a chest pain center is where you want to be.
 Because everything done at a chest pain center is intentionally designed to provide the most effective and efficient assessment, diagnosis and treatment of a heart attack.

-As Long Island’s only accredited chest pain center, Stony Brook is a leader in saving the lives of heart attack victims.
+As Long Island’s only Chest Pain Center with Primary PCI and Resuscitation Accreditation, Stony Brook is a leader in saving the lives of heart attack victims.
 The key is getting patients treated as fast as possible, so less heart muscle is damaged.
 And educating the community to recognize possible heart attack symptoms – and take action – is a vital part of that.

 At Stony Brook's Chest Pain Center, we have: